Warsaw Business Guide - logo

 To sum up, our achievements include the establishment of the Polish Register of Bone Tumours and the Polish Register of GIST, improvement of treatment results of melanomas in Poland, the establishment of the Melanoma Academy with the Polish Society of Surgical Oncology, and the introduction of the Legal Act on protection of children and teenagers from the consequences of using solaria, which was initiated by the Polish Society of Surgical Oncology, proceeded together with the National Council of Development at the President of Republic of Poland, and which will enter into force in February 2018.

-I.B.: What is oncological immunology?
+S.: What is oncological immunology?

 P.R.: Immunology is a way of treating tumours, including melanomas.
 In our Ward, we were the first in Poland to introduce wide research on immunotherapy in melanomas.
 At present, it is a standard treatment.
 Immunotherapy is a manner of treatment which does not target a tumour directly but which influences mechanisms of the immune system, usually by unblocking them.
 Most of medicines used include inhibitors of checkpoints of the immune system, i.e. places where lymphocytes are, in a way, blocked or cheated by a tumour to stop fighting it.
 This method is not a panacea as it does not work in case of all tumours; however, in some types it gives great results.
 In melanomas, it works in about a half of patients.
 To compare, a standard chemotherapy works on a five percent of patients.
 In other countries, immunotherapy is also used as a supplementary treatment.
 It is, in a way, a fourth method of treatment in oncology, which is developing really quickly.
 In this area, the Institute - Oncology Centre – in Warsaw is one of absolute leaders in clinical research.
 We have a growing number of analyses on efficiency of immunotherapy applied by us.
 We were the first to use it in melanoma and, at present, it is a standard treatment.

-I.B.: How do you motivate your team?
+S.: How do you motivate your team?

 P.R.: As I have mentioned before, we have a great team of specialists who are active at international conferences.
 I think that if a team has better and better results in treating patients, it is highly motivating.
 I believe that the worst thing is working in chaos, therefore we have introduced standardization in all procedures from the very beginning.
 Moreover, we have organized help, i.e. we employed an immunotherapy coordinator and a team of research nurses who are responsible for monitoring medicine programmes.
 In addition, we organize various training sessions supporting medical staff, aimed at improving the atmosphere in the team.
 Recently, we have had a meeting with a psycho-oncologist.
 It should be emphasized that our work involves an extreme psychological strain, because it is all about human life.
 Achievements in oncology mean that all of us do a great deal of work to develop this discipline.

-I.B.: What is your greatest success?
+S.: What is your greatest success?

 P.R.: I think that my greatest professional success is the establishment of the team.
 At present, we are conducting many workshops for colleagues from other centres, where we share our expertise and experience.
 What is also important is the satisfaction of better and better results we achieve in treating patients.
 We are recognizable in the world in relation to treating sarcomas.
 And in my personal life, my greatest success is my daughter and my wife – they are my great treasure.

-I.B.: What values are the most important for you?
+S.: What values are the most important for you?

 P.R.: These are certainly loyalty and professionalism.

-I.B.: People have different attitudes towards failure in life.
+S.: People have different attitudes towards failure in life.
 What is your attitude to a failure as a physician?

 P.R.: For me, failure is another stage leading to success.
 It is exactly so.
 You do not always win and you do not always achieve a grant.
 You have to realise that treatment of advanced tumours is not a success.
 Of course, we, physicians, try to have success in mind because it motivates us.
 It is worth to analyse why you have failed and whether you could have done something better.
 When I started work in 1998, in case of metastatic melanoma you could not really help a patient, as the survival median with this tumour was six months until 2011.
 At present, it exceeds two years.
 It is a great achievement of medicine, which we can witness.
 Therefore, for me, it is extremely motivating that we can participate in something which really changes the world.

-I.B.: Thank you for this conversation and I wish you more success.
+S.: Thank you for this conversation and I wish you more success.

 Prof. dr hab. med.
 Piotr Rutkowski is the Vice-President of the Scientific Council of the Oncology Centre – Maria Skłodowska-Curie Institute, a member of the Polish Oncology Council, Past-President of the Polish Society of Surgical Oncology, and Past-Chairman of EORTC Membership Committee, as well as an ex-member of the Council of the National Centre for Research and Development.
 The Clinic is also the organiser of courses in the Centre of Medical Postgraduate Education and workshops for physicians concerning diagnostics and therapy of sarcomas and melanomas; it is an active participant in works of the Polish Register of Bone Tumours.
 It organizes nation-wide conferences concerning progress in therapy of skin tumours and sarcomas.
 Prof. Piotr Rutkowski is the editor of the Biblioteka series of the Onkologia w Praktyce Klinicznej journal, a member of Editorial Board Annals of Surgical Oncology and Editorial Board European Journal of Surgical Oncology, and a co-editor of Kompendium Chirurgii Onkologicznej; at present, his H-index is 36, and the number of citations exceeds 3000.